PrefectHQ/prefect/docs/ui/roles.md

 # User roles in Prefect Cloud

-[Organizations](/ui/organizations/) in Prefect Cloud 2 let you to give people in your organization access to the appropriate Prefect functionality within your organization and within specific workspaces.
+[Organizations](/ui/organizations/) in Prefect Cloud let you give people in your organization access to the appropriate Prefect functionality within your organization and within specific workspaces.

 Role-based access control (RBAC) functionality in Prefect Cloud enables you to assign users granular permissions to perform certain activities within an organization or a workspace.